QuickDapp/QuickDapp-OLD/docs/backend/logging.md

 * `warn`
 * `error`

-To create a logger which logs to console:
+For example, to create a logger which logs to console:

 ```ts
 import { createLog } from '@/backend/logging'